crystal-lang/crystal-book/guides/ci/travis.md

   - crystal tool format --check
 ```

-Although a basic configuration file, it will let’s use Travis CI.
-Now, let’s go to Travis CI dashboard to [add the GitHub repository](https://docs.travis-ci.com/user/tutorial/#to-get-started-with-travis-ci) From this moment, Travis CI will run the `specs` against the Crystal compiler (using both `latest` and `nightly` releases)
+Although a basic configuration file, it will let's use Travis CI.
+Now, let's go to Travis CI dashboard to [add the GitHub repository](https://docs.travis-ci.com/user/tutorial/#to-get-started-with-travis-ci) From this moment, Travis CI will run the `specs` against the Crystal compiler (using both `latest` and `nightly` releases)

 ### Using a specific Crystal release

-So, let’s suppose we want to use version [0.31.1](https://github.com/crystal-lang/crystal/releases/tag/0.31.1)
+So, let's suppose we want to use version [0.31.1](https://github.com/crystal-lang/crystal/releases/tag/0.31.1)
  of the Crystal compiler.
 We will be tempting to add `- 0.31.1`.
 But, as we may read at the [Crystal configuration options](https://docs.travis-ci.com/user/languages/crystal/#configuration-options), we can only use the values `latest` and `nightly`.

 So, how do we test against a specific version?